China stocks rout on first market day of 2016 trips national trading halt

 Haitong Securities analysts had earlier estimated that up to 1.24 trillion yuan worth of shares would be freed up for sale by next Monday, assuming the lockup period is not extended.

 The collapse in Chinese shares sent ripples across global financial markets, causing other stock markets to reel and stoking demand for safe-haven assets such as government bonds.
-The Dow Jones industrial average ended down 1.57 percent, its worse start to a year since 2008, while the Nasdaq Composite dropped 2.08 percent.
+Major U.S. equity indexes were all more than 2 percent lower around midday.

 China’s response to the summer market crash was seen by many inside the industry as heavy handed, as it included suppression of futures and derivatives markets and instilled an atmosphere of fear at brokerages as regulators pulled in executives for questioning about insider trading and “malicious short-selling.”